SoftwareAG/c8y-docs/content/change-logs/application-enablement/dtm-1.0.1-resolved-multiple-tabs-issue-using-the-asset-types-realtime-service.md

 ticket: "CTM-1546"
 version: "1.0.1"
 ---
-Improved real-time updates to ensure changes made by concurrent users to Asset models are immediately reflected.
+Real-time updates have been improved to ensure that changes made by concurrent users to asset models are immediately reflected.